-COOKS BROOK, Nova Scotia, May 03, 2019 (GLOBE NEWSWIRE) -- ScoZinc Mining Ltd. (TSX-V: SZM) (“ScoZinc” or the “Company”) is pleased to announce that it has entered into debt settlement agreements with four creditors of the Company (the “Creditors”) and pursuant thereto will, subject to receipt of approval of the TSX Venture Exchange, issue an aggregate of 391,666 common shares in the capital of the Company, at a deemed price of $0.40 per common share, in consideration for the settlement of a total of $156,666 in accrued liabilities owing to the Creditors (the “Debt Settlement”).
-The Company expects that the proposed Debt Settlement will assist the Company in preserving its cash for working capital.
+COOKS BROOK, Nova Scotia, June 25, 2019 (GLOBE NEWSWIRE) -- ScoZinc Mining Ltd. (TSX-V: SZM) (“ScoZinc” or the “Company”) is pleased to announce that following an earlier announcement in its May 3, 2019 news release, it has received the approval of the TSX Venture Exchange (the “TSXV”) for the shares for debt transaction to settle a total of $156,666 in accrued liabilities owing to four creditors of the Company (the “Creditors”) through the issuance to the Creditors of an aggregate of 391,666 common shares in the capital of the Company, at a deemed price of $0.40 per common share (the “Debt Settlement”).
+Accordingly, the Company announces that it has completed the Debt Settlement.
+All securities issued pursuant to the Debt Settlement are subject to a four month and one day statutory hold period from the closing date.

 Three of the Creditors are insiders of the Company (“Insiders”), and accordingly, the issuance of common shares to Insiders in connection with the Debt Settlement is considered a “related party transaction” within the meaning of Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transaction (“MI 61-101”).
 The Company is relying on the exemption from the requirement for valuation under MI 61-101 on the basis of the exemption contained in section 5.5(b) of MI 61-101 as the Company’s shares are not listed on a specified market, and on the exemption from the requirement for minority shareholder approval under MI 61-101 on the basis of the exemption contained in section 5.7(a) of MI 61-101 as that the fair market value of the consideration of the shares to be issued to the Insiders in connecting with the Debt Settlement does not exceed 25% of the Company’s market capitalization.